SAP/luigi/docs/authorization-configuration.md

 ## Custom authorization provider

-If you are using another authorization provider, you can also implement the functions below for Luigi.
+If you use a custom authorization provider, you can also implement these functions for Luigi.

 ```javascript
 export class CustomAuthenticationProvider {